In 2016, I took an action that triggered a policy violation, resulting in the disabling of my Facebook ad account.

 Provide Suggestions

-At one point, I wrote to the ads team that I was willing to provide any identification documents that would assist in the investigation.
+At one point, I wrote to the ads team that I was willing to provide any identification documents to assist with the investigation.

-Be it my credit card, utility bills, government-issued ID, etc.
+Be it my credit card, utility bills, or government-issued ID.

-I am doing this to prove I have nothing to hide about my identity and location.
+I am doing this to demonstrate that I have nothing to hide regarding my identity or location.
 I think this helps in reactivating the ad payment by demonstrating compliance with Facebook’s terms.

 Understanding the Facebook Review Process